 To set up EAP-TLS certificate authentication with Aruba, configure the SSID with Enterprise security and select EAP-TLS as the authentication method.
 On the RADIUS server side, configure IronWiFi with your CA certificate and enable certificate-based authentication.
 Client devices need a trusted client certificate installed, which can be deployed via MDM, SCEP, or the IronWiFi Enrollment Portal.

 Yes.
 Aruba Central supports external RADIUS servers for all managed APs.
 In the Aruba Central dashboard, create a new SSID with Enterprise security, then configure the RADIUS server details (IP, port, shared secret).
 The configuration is pushed to all APs in the selected group.
-Ensure UDP ports 1812 and 1813 are accessible from your AP network.
+Ensure the assigned RADIUS UDP ports are accessible from your AP network.

 RADIUS timeout errors on Aruba typically indicate a network connectivity issue between the AP and the RADIUS server.
-Common causes: firewall blocking UDP 1812/1813, incorrect RADIUS server IP, the AP's source IP not registered in the RADIUS server's NAS list, or Dynamic RADIUS Proxy disabled causing requests to come from individual AP IPs instead of the virtual controller IP.
+Common causes: firewall blocking the assigned RADIUS UDP ports, incorrect RADIUS server IP, the AP's source IP not registered in the RADIUS server's NAS list, or Dynamic RADIUS Proxy disabled causing requests to come from individual AP IPs instead of the virtual controller IP.